nsb-rgb/GE-IT-SKills-Portfolio/README.md

 | "The findings suggest that socialized housing is hardly affordable to the low-income population. " | Micah Amor P. Yares (2021), Is the Government's Socialized Housing Program Serving the Needs of Low-income Households?
 The Case of Davao City.  |  **Verified** | Confirmed.
 Yares (2021) found that many beneficiaries did not belong to the intended low-income group, housing units were sold above the prescribed price cap, and only a small proportion of homeowners met the income qualifications for socialized housing. |

 #### 2. Critical Reflection on Tool Limitations
-"While the AI platform consolidated two research papers regarding affordable housing and informal settlement in Davao City, it lacked comprehensible language and suggestions of related articles helpful for the academic research.
+While the AI platform consolidated two research papers regarding affordable housing and informal settlement in Davao City, it lacked comprehensible language and suggestions of related articles helpful for the academic research.